Galantamine: Drug interactions

 Since galantamine is metabolized by CYP2D6 and CYP3A4, inhibiting either of these isoenzymes will increase the cholinergic effects of galantamine.
 Inhibiting these enzymes may lead to adverse effects.
 It was found that paroxetine, an inhibitor of CYP2D6, increased the bioavailability of galantamine by 40%.
 The CYP3A4 inhibitors ketoconazole and erythromycin increased the bioavailability of galantamine by 30% and 12%, respectively.

-Synthesis
+Extraction and synthesis

-Galantamine is produced from natural resources, but also has many industrial syntheses.
-Companies such as Janssen, Ortho-McNeil Pharmaceutical, Sanochemia Pharmazeutika, Shire, and Takeda Pharmaceutical Company have industrial processes for synthesizing Galantamine.
+Since the alkaloid is isolated from botanical sources containing low amounts (0.1%) by weight, extraction yields are low.
+Although galantamine can be produced from natural resources, it also has many industrial syntheses, such as by Janssen, Ortho-McNeil Pharmaceutical, Shire, and Takeda Pharmaceutical Company.

 Research

 Organophosphate poisoning

 The toxicity of organophosphates results primarily from their action as irreversible inhibitors of acetylcholinesterase.
 Inhibiting acetylcholinesterase causes an increase in acetylcholine, as the enzyme is no longer available to catalyze its breakdown.
 In the peripheral nervous system, acetylcholine accumulation can cause an overstimulation of muscarinic receptors followed by a desensitization of nicotinic receptors.
 This leads to severe skeletal muscle fasciculations (involuntary contractions).
 The effects on the central nervous system include anxiety, restlessness, confusion, ataxia, tremors, seizures, cardiorespiratory paralysis, and coma.
 As a reversible acetylcholinesterase inhibitor, galantamine has the potential to serve as an effective organophosphate poisoning treatment by preventing irreversible acetylcholinesterase inhibition.
 Additionally, galantamine has anticonvulsant properties which may make it even more desirable as an antidote.

 Research supported in part by the US Army has led to a US patent application for the use of galantamine and/or its derivatives for treatment of organophosphate poisoning.
 The indications for use of galantamine in the patent application include poisoning by nerve agents "including but not limited to soman, sarin, and VX, tabun, and Novichok agents".
 Galantamine was studied in the research cited in the patent application for use along with the well-recognized nerve agent antidote atropine.
 According to the investigators, an unexpected synergistic interaction occurred between galantamine and atropine in an amount of 6 mg/kg or higher.
 Increasing the dose of galantamine from 5 to 8 mg/kg decreased the dose of atropine needed to protect experimental animals from the toxicity of soman in dosages 1.5 times the dose generally required to kill half the experimental animals.